-I always notice the different paddling techniques that people use.
-My favorite (only) son is a tall guy and in very good physical shape.
-When he first began paddling (like others I've noticed) he would "dig" into the water like he was paddling through sand.
+I always notice the different paddling techniques that beginners to kayaking use.
+My best friend is a tall guy and in very good physical shape.
+When he first began paddling (like others I’ve noticed) he would “dig” into the water like he was paddling through sand.
 This is exhausting!
-Relax folks, it's not an endurance test - we're doing this for fun . . . remember?
+Relax folks, it’s not an endurance test – we’re doing this for fun . . . remember?

 When you first get into a kayak, your brain is computing a million new things all at the same time.
 But after the initial “feel” settles in – paddling becomes comfortable and natural and your brain says “hey … this is nice”!